Dlhw/raidChallenge/README.md

 17. As a customer, I want the fruit store pages to load quickly at all times, so that I can browse and shop without delays. (hmm i didn't do pagination)

+To start frontend:

+cd frontend
+npm install
+npm start

+To start backend:

+cd backend
+npm install
+npm run dev

+I also place dummy values for process.env so it should work, but if it doesn't put a .env file in the backend folder, with PORT,MONGO_URI and JWT_SECRET specified.
 I seeded the database with some fruit stocks and an admin user, the details can be found in backend/seed/

-I also place dummy values for process.env so it should work, but if it doesn't put a .env file in the backend folder